You are currently viewing The Ct Scan Cost In Bangalore

 What Is the Cost Of A CT Scan In Bangalore?

+CT Scan in Bangalore is a significant clinical imaging test used to analyze various ailments.
 CT scan prices in Bangalore vary depending on the centre as well as on the type of CT scan.
 Some are fairly pricey, while others are less expensive than expected.
 CT scan prices in Bangalore vary from Rs.
 2,500 to Rs.
 7,000, with some scan centres charging up to Rs.
 20,000 for a 3D CT.
 Depending on the requirement for the diagnosis.

 CT Scan Cost In Bangalore